jpenca/mirg/README.md

 # mirg
 a simple program for the raspberry pi.
 Listens to MIDI clock/start/stop on a USB port, provides korg-style pulse sync on GPIO.
+For example, this lets you sync Korg Volca or Teeange Engineering OP-XX to any device which provides clock via USB, such as Elektron Analog series or Teenage Engineering OP-1.

 #### Dependencies
 libasound2-dev is needed for USB-MIDI: